Sakthi10122004/Theme-For-Oasis-Ghost/README.md

 ---

-## 📜 License

-This theme is licensed under the **MIT License**.
-You are free to use, modify, and distribute it.

----

 ## ⭐ Support

 If you like this theme, please give it a **star ⭐ on GitHub** and share it with others.